 Mr. Marlowe: Interesting.
 Does anyone know of any of our neighbors having gone through a metamorphosis, you know, from human being to bear?

 Mr. Marlowe: Let me ask it this way.
 Has anyone disappeared from this building?
 Any neighbor gone missing?

-Chair: We’d know because we’d stop receiving monthly maintenance payments from that apartment.
-George [turns to the building’s managing agent], any missing payments?
+President: We’d know because we’d stop receiving monthly maintenance payments from that apartment.
+George [turning to the building’s managing agent], any missing payments?

 Mr. Richards: A few late payments, but no pattern of none at all from any one apartment.

-Mr. Needle: I heard what Mary said about the cuddly bear, but in my opinion it’s no longer safe to get on the elevator.
+Mr. Needle: I heard what Ralph figured about the cuddly bear, but in my opinion it’s no longer safe to get on the elevator.

 Mr. Marlowe: There’s no reason to think that.
 We have no reports of mauling or other signs of bear violence.

-Mr. Needle: It stands to reason.
-An affectionate swipe they’d give their bear friends could mean half your face if you’re a human.
+Mr. Needle: Stands to reason.
+An affectionate swipe from a bear could mean slicing off half your face if you’re a human.